elg34/notes/lenovo-yoga-530-archlinux.md

 # Encryption!

 The third partition will be encrypted and contain the LVM.
-I suggest a password that is the same in the default keymap, just to avoid headaches during boot if the default keymap is messed up.
+Note that during boot you may end up with an odd keymap, so keep that in mind when choosing the password or when encountering trouble decrypting the drive!

 `cryptsetup luksFormat /dev/nvme0n1p3`